 Rezgar Mamandi

 As Thomas Merton says: "Art enables us to find ourselves and lose ourselves at the same time."
-I began painting as a child.

 Origins of Manna Pottery